sunxiaotianmg/Mapster/Configuration.md

     TypeAdapterConfig.GlobalSettings.ForDestinationType<IValidator>()
                      .AfterMapping(dest => dest.Validate());

+NOTE: `ForDestinationType` above will always apply to all types assignable to `IValidator`.
+If destination class implements `IValidator`, it will also apply the `AfterMapping` config.

 ### Open generics

 If mapping type is generic, you can create setting by passing generic type definition to `ForType`.